Shinmera/qtools/README.md

       (connect! chant-button (released) my-widget (chant)))

 ### The `defmethod`
 Qtools provides its own version of `defmethod`.
-Now, I understand and agree that usually it is a bad idea to alternate standard functions as it will cause confusion.
-Here's the trick to Qtools' version though: It will act exactly like the standard `defmethod` (in fact, it will emit such a form) and only gives special treatment to `declare` forms.
+Now, I understand and agree that usually it is a bad idea to provide alternate standard functions as it will cause confusion.
+Here's the trick to Qtools' version though: It will act exactly like the standard `defmethod` (in fact, it will emit such a form) and only gives special treatment to select `declare` forms.
 This allows us to re-use the existing syntax that everyone already knows, but extend it by introducing new declarations, which won't clash otherwise.
 By default, the declarations for `slot`, `override`, `initializer`, and `finalizer` are recognised.
 These cause the effect that you might expect: They each modify the class the method specialises on and introduce the necessary machinery to connect the method call.

     (defmethod paint ((widget foo) paint-event)
       (declare (override paint-event))